Coherent dynamics of flavor mode entangled neutrinos: Conclusions

-\item Schatten-\(p\)-Norm-Based Functionals: These functionals are particularly sensitive to the nuances of entangled systems and provide deeper insights into quantum correlations beyond mere superposition.
-For the neutrino state mapped onto the tripartite basis of the three-qubit system, it exhibits a pronounced inverse relationship with survival probability, reaching its peak when the survival probability is near to its lowest value, highlighting its sensitivity to the subtleties of entangled states and oscillation dynamics.
-Additionally, these functionals remain consistently non-zero throughout the oscillation cycle, indicating the robustness of coherence in the system, even as the intensity of oscillations fluctuates.
-Further, for the qutrit case, this metric remains constant at a value slightly below the maximum observed in the three-qubit framework.

-\item Geometric Coherence: By interpreting coherence as the minimal distance to the set of incoherent states, this measure provided a geometric perspective on the quantumness of neutrino oscillations.
-Like other measures of coherence, geometric coherence also displays a clear inverse correlation with survival probability for the case when the neutrino state is mapped onto the tripartite basis of the three-qubit system .
-Further, geometric coherence also maintains a non-zero value across the entire cycle, reflecting the continuous presence of coherence even during phases of diminished oscillatory behavior.
-Moreover, in the qutrit framework, this measure remains constant at a value slightly lower than the peak observed in the three-qubit system.
+The relative entropy of coherence provides a more refined characterization by measuring the distance of the system from an incoherent state, while the coherence of formation, or intrinsic randomness measure, reduces to the relative entropy of coherence for the pure neutrino states considered here.
+The Schatten-\(p\)-norm-based functional is sensitive to the structure of the entangled system and also becomes large when the probability distribution among the flavor modes becomes more balanced when the neutrino state is mapped onto the tripartite basis of the three-qubit system.
+The geometric coherence provides a geometric perspective on the quantumness of neutrino oscillations and reaches its maximum when all probabilities are almost equal, showing that the system approaches a maximally shared flavor state.

-\item Logarithmic Coherence Rank: This measure captures the structural complexity of the quantum state in terms of the number of non-zero coefficients in its decomposition.
-Particularly, it increases logarithmically with the lower value for the two-qubit neutrino system and the higher value for the one-qutrit and three-qubit system since the minimum number of non-zero coefficients (quantified by the coherence rank) in the decomposition of the flavor state in the basis of the one-qutrit and three-qubit system is three and the same in the basis of the two-qubit system is two.
-Hence, this measure offers a nuanced view of coherence that reflects the multilevel nature of quantum systems, making it particularly insightful in comparing coherence across systems of different dimensions.
+The Logarithmic Coherence Rank captures the structural complexity of the quantum state in terms of the number of non-zero coefficients appearing in its decomposition in a chosen reference basis.
+In particular, it increases logarithmically with the number of coherently populated flavor modes participating in the oscillation dynamics.
+Consequently, the logarithmic coherence rank takes a lower value for the two-qubit neutrino system and a higher value for the three-qubit flavor-mode system, since the minimum number of non-zero coefficients in the decomposition of the flavor state is two in the former case and three in the latter.
+Hence, this measure provides a useful characterization of the multipartite structure of flavor-mode coherence in neutrino oscillations.